Folli Follie: History

 The company was established in 1982 in Greece by Dimitris Koutsolioutsos (Δημήτρης Κουτσολιούτσος).
 The first shop was in the commercial district of Athens.
-Folli Follie started by manufacturing jewellery and in 1994 launched their watch line.
 In 1995 the first overseas store opened, in Japan.
 It is now ranked amongst the top 10 brands in luxury goods in Japan with 80 points of sale.
 Folli Follie fully acquired its affiliate in Japan in 2008.

 In 1997, Folli Follie was listed in the Athens Stock Exchange.
 Capital was used to fund growth and geographic expansion.
 Folli Follie is currently active in 25 countries, including the UK (London; Bond Street, New Bond Street, Cardiff & Glasgow; St Enoch Centre), Switzerland (Geneva), Japan (Tokyo; Ginza area), France (Paris), the US (New York; Madison Avenue), Taiwan (22 shops), China (more than 120 shops) and Russia (Moscow; Red Square); it has over 380 points of sale.

 Folli Follie employs more than 5,900 people.

 Design

 The company's design team consists of Italian, Swiss and Greek top designers who work together to present two collections per year: Autumn/Winter and Spring/Summer.
 The collection's highlight is the "Premium K" collection which includes limited edition jewellery and accessories pieces.
 Folli Follie's philosophy is to offer a "full fashion concept" of branded, modern jewellery, watches and accessories at affordable prices.
-The company also offers a men's watch collection under the brand name Folli Follie (previously Triton).